America Reads

 Center for Civic Leadership’s America Reads Chapter

 The America Reads Challenge Program is a federally funded national literacy initiative.
-The Rice chapter of America Reads is overseen by the Center for Civic Leadership as a LEARN level Program.
+The Rice chapter of America Reads is overseen by the Center for Civic Leadership as a LEARN level Program and focuses more broadly on educational equity.

-The program provides Rice students who are Financial Aid Work Study eligible an opportunity to earn $15/hour tutoring school students in the Houston community.
+The program provides Rice students who are Federal Work-Study eligible an opportunity to earn $15/hour tutoring and mentoring school students in the Houston community.

 Participating students will attend orientation and trainings aimed at enhancing their tutoring skills through an ethical community engagement framework.